julian-molina/Documentation/pages/suite/suite-troubleshooting-there-are-no-candles-on-the-charts.md

 {% include tip.html content="If you are not sure what the above paragraph refers to, please carefully read the instructions on [Step 6](suite-step-6.html) of the getting started guide, or watch the second video in the [video tutorial series](index.html#video-tutorial-series) as a refresher." %}

+## Switch Candles Layer Off and Back On and Refresh the Page

+Zoom into the chart until you see the layer manager featuring the *candles* layer.

 ## Check the Time, Rate and Time Frame Scales

 It may happen that you attempted to manipulate the charts and something went wrong in the process.